ginamdar/doormonitor--/README.md

 Alexa Contact Sensor - Lambda function

 ## Desciption
-You can use your Sensor e.g. ESP32 that publishses the event to topic for e.g. 'garage/honda' with message as
+You can use your Sensor e.g. ESP32 that publishses the event to AWS IoT topic for e.g. 'garage/honda' with message as
 ```
 { status: "OPEN", endpointId: "xxx-xxx" }
 ```